robertwahler/win32-autogui/README.markdown

 Jump-starting a new gem with BasicGem
 -----------------------------------------
 The following steps illustrate creating a new gem called "mutagem" that handles file based mutexes.
 See <http://github.com/robertwahler/mutagem> for full source.

+**NOTE:** _We are cloning from [BasicGem](http://github.com/robertwahler/basic_gem) directly.
+Normally, you will want to clone from your own fork of BasicGem so that you can control and fine-tune which future BasicGem modifications you will support._

     cd ~/workspace
     git clone git://github.com/robertwahler/basic_gem.git mutagem